-(For more information, please refer to the current program student handbook and Hearing Process described on page 27-28 of this handbook.)
+(For more information, please refer to the current program student handbook and Hearing Process)

 Professional practices require sound judgment, honor, and integrity.
 All students enrolled in the University of Mount Union graduate programs are expected to conform to the principles of academic honesty.
 Academic dishonesty will not be tolerated by the program faculty or the University.